uio-carpentry/uio-carpentry.github.io/content/about/members.md

 ## Instructors

 We have many active instructors.
 Would you like to become an instructor, too?
-Join our mailing list or meet us at a study group.
+[Contact us](contact-us@carpentry.uio.no) or meet us at a [study group](https://uio-carpentry.github.io/study_group).